DFIRnotes/rules/example_irs.md

 ## Indicator collections and feeds

+_lots of overlap here with the collections management framework (CMF) once you have one_

 _should provide: "given sources of various indicator types"_

 _further talk about your confidence or fidelity ratings for sources and types inside and outside?_